MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Access to AI Builder features within an environment requires AI Builder credits.

 AI Builder credits come with some specific user licenses, but mostly from AI Builder Capacity add-on.
-See [Get entitlement to AI Builder credits](/#get-entitlement-to-ai-builder-credits)
+See [Get entitlement to AI Builder credits](credit-management.md#get-entitlement-to-ai-builder-credits) section in this document.

 Once acquired, credits can be allocated (aka assigned) to specific environment, or left at organization (tenant) level.
-See [Make credits available for an environment ](/#Make-credits-available-for-an-environment--allocated-and-unallocated-credits)
+See [Make credits available for an environment ](/credit-management.md#Make-credits-available-for-an-environment--allocated-and-unallocated-credits) section in this document.

 Once an environment has access to credits, AI Builder features are enabled in this environment.

-Some AI Builder actions consume credits. see [AI Builder Credit Consumption](/#AI-Builder-Credit-Consumption)
+Some AI Builder actions consume credits. see [AI Builder Credit Consumption](credit-management.md#AI-Builder-Credit-Consumption) section in this document.

-Credit consumption can be monitored. see [Monitor usage](/#monitor-usage)
+Credit consumption can be monitored. see [Monitor usage](credit-management.md#monitor-usage) section in this document.

 In an environment, when consumption exceeds available credits, environment is in overage and some features are progressively blocked.
-Purchase of new credits and/or reassignment need to happen. see [Overage](/#overage)
+Purchase of new credits and/or reassignment need to happen. see [Overage](credit-management.md#overage) section in this document.

 AI Builder credits can also come from AI Builder trial.
-In that case, they are linked to the user and don't need to be allocated. see [AI Builder Trial](ai-builder-trials.md)
+In that case, they are linked to the user and don't need to be allocated. see [AI Builder Trial](ai-builder-trials.md) documentation page.

 ## Get entitlement to AI Builder credits

 First, you need to be entitled to some AI Builder capacity.
 This can be through one of the following paid capacities.

 Some Microsoft products like Power Apps per app plan, Power Apps per user plan, and Power Automate Premium (previously Power Automate per user with attended RPA) plan include some AI Builder capacity.
-Your environment admin can check entitlement in Power Platform admin center by following the instructions in [Capacity add-ons](/power-platform/admin/capacity-add-on).
+Your environment admin can check entitlement in Power Platform admin center by following the instructions in [Capacity add-ons](/power-platform/admin/capacity-add-on) documentation page.
 When this amount isn't enough, you need to complete it with one or more AI Builder capacity add-ons.

 To purchase the AI Builder credit add-on in the Microsoft 365 admin center: